Adaptation of the Welsh National Exercise Referral Scheme (NERS) to virtual delivery: Evaluation of impact and opportunities

-- How has delivering NERS virtually affected whether people join the project, take part in exercise sessions, and complete all 16 weeks of the programme
+- How has delivering the Welsh NERS virtually affected whether people join the project, take part in exercise sessions, and complete all 16 weeks of the programme

-- Are there things that increase or decrease the chances of people joining and taking part in NERS, and what are these for different groups of people?
+- Are there things that increase or decrease the chances of people joining and taking part in the Welsh NERS, and what are these for different groups of people?

-- How do the outcomes for service users who experience virtual NERS delivery compare with those for service users who experience it face-to-face?
-Do some groups of people have better outcomes than others when NERS is delivered virtually or face-to-face?
+- How do the outcomes for service users who experience a virtual version of the Welsh NERS compare to those who experience it face-to-face?

-- How do the costs of running NERS virtually compare to the costs of running it face-to-face?
+- How do the costs of running the Welsh NERS virtually compare to the costs of running it face-to-face?

-- What might be the best way to deliver NERS in the future and what might be the benefits and downsides of these different options?
+- What might be the best way to deliver the Welsh NERS in the future and what might be the benefits and downsides of these different options?

 The research design includes

-1. Asking staff who help deliver NERS to take part in group discussions
+1. Asking staff who help deliver the Welsh NERS to take part in group discussions

-2. One-to-one interviews with NERS service users and people referred on to NERS but who never took it up
+2. One-to-one interviews with the Welsh NERS service users and people referred on to the Welsh NERS but who never took it up

-3. Looking at information on health and wellbeing outcomes to see what has changed for those who took part in NERS and if this varies for different groups of service users (for example, those who experienced NERS virtually compared to those who experienced it face-to-face, and those with different health conditions)
+3. Looking at information on health and wellbeing outcomes to see what has changed for those who took part in the Welsh NERS and if this varies for different groups of service users (for example, those who experienced the Welsh NERS virtually compared to those who experienced it face-to-face, and those with different health conditions)

 4. Looking at how much virtual delivery costs compared to face-to-face delivery

-5. Running a workshop to work together with those involved in NERS to explore the best way for NERS to be run in the future
+5. Running a workshop to work together with those involved in the Welsh NERS to explore the best way for the Welsh NERS to be run in the future

-Dr Katie Newby, Charis Bontoft, Dr Olujoke Fakoya, Imogen Freethy, Dr Neil Howlett, Nigel Lloyd, Nigel Smeeton, Dr Adam P Wagner, Amander Wellings, Professor Wendy Wills,
+Dr Katie Newby, Dr Neil Howlett, Charis Bontoft, Dr Olujoke Fakoya, Imogen Freethy, Nigel Lloyd, Nigel Smeeton, Dr Adam P Wagner, Amander Wellings, Professor Wendy Wills, Professor Katherine Brown

 *All PHIRST Connect members input into every project